pkykevin/Kevin_Portfolio/README.md

 # Kevin Park Portfolio
 Welcome to my data science portfolio.
 I am passionate about data analytics, data visualization, and behavioral economics.

-## Project 1: Price prediction and understanding contributing features for used car based Carsale data sets
+## Project 1: Carsales price prediction and understanding contributing features

 * The aim of this project is to build predictive models to facilitate decision making for second hand car buyers and sellers.
 The project implemented predictive models on actual data from [Carsales](https://www.carsales.com.au/).
 * Multiple Linear, Random Forest and Neural Network predictive modelling techniques were employed to create predictive models.